No items found.

 Character development requires predictability

 We’re not suggesting you make the twists and turns of your plot predictable.
-Rather, it’s about allowing us to form expectations – which are, initially, met – of how your character will behave.
+Rather, it’s about allowing us to form expectations—which are, initially, met—of how your character will behave.
 Without this, you can’t create an impactful character arc.

 In fact, this is one of the key pieces of advice Paula Hawkins shared in her blog post for The Novelry:

 If you want your novel to be unputdownable, it helps to have an element of predictability about it.
 In the early chapters of TGOTT, Rachel’s morning and evening commute gave a definite rhythm to the novel which lured the reader in.
-They knew exactly where they were, they knew what to expect until – suddenly! – they didn’t.
+They knew exactly where they were, they knew what to expect until—suddenly!—they didn’t.

 She also gave the excellent example of films like Groundhog Day.
 Isn’t anticipating what will change in the midst of repetition what makes it a joy to watch?

-5. Writing antagonists and villains
+Writing antagonists and villains

 We’ve given some thought to creating compelling heroes, but what about villains?

 Villains are the most memorable parts of many great stories.
 In fact, they’re having a bit of a moment; you need only look at Disney’s Maleficent and Cruella, or the Joker films, which explore what made baddies so very bad.
+J.M.
+Barrie’s Captain Hook in Peter Pan is a good example of a rather lovable nemesis.
+Everyone has their weakness!

 And if the temptation to create a one-dimensional character is powerful for heroes, it’s often almost irresistible with villains.
 But do you really want to depict pure, uncomplicated evil? (‘Yes’ isn’t a wrong answer!
 It’s just something to think about.)
-JM Barrie's Captain Hook in Peter Pan is a good example of a rather loveable nemesis.
-Everyone has their weakness!
+Remember that villains, too, can have a great character arc.

 What are their motivations?
 Why do they believe whatever wickedness they’re up to is necessary, justified, or even right?
 What in their personal history means this villainous character responds with malice?